revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 ```

-Here, we have a dependency between classes A and B. If we had the IoC pattern implemented, we would not have used the new operator to assign value to the dependent variable.
-It would have been something as shown below:
+We have a dependency between classes A and B. If we had the IoC pattern implemented, we would not have used the new operator to assign value to the dependent variable.
+It can be shown as:

 ```java